Courses and Requirements

-A track in cultural anthropology consists of a minimum of 10 courses: 106 or 108; 113, 114 or 115; 126, 127, or 201; 358; 500 and 501; and four other courses.
+A concentration in cultural anthropology consists of a minimum of 10 courses: 106; 113; 200; 358; 500 and 501; and four other anthropology or archaeology courses.
+Of those four other courses one must have a linguistic anthropology focus.
 Concentrators must fulfill their Senior Project requirement through satisfactory completion of the Senior Seminar (500) in the fall, which emphasizes the critical evaluation of scholarship as well as primary data culminating in a draft of a research paper, and the Senior Thesis (501) in the spring, which emphasizes expansion, revision, and refinement of the thesis.
-Honors will be granted to students with a departmental average of 3.3 (88) or higher at the close of their senior fall semester and an A- or better on their Senior Thesis (501).
+Honors will be granted to students with a departmental grade point average of 3.3 or higher at the close of their senior fall semester and an A- or better on their Senior Thesis (501).

 All but two of the ten courses required for the Anthropology Concentration should be taken with faculty whose primary appointment is in the Hamilton College Anthropology Department; this includes visiting faculty.
 Any request for exceptions may be discussed with the department chair.

 Beginning with the class of 2020, students concentrating in Cultural Anthropology or Archaeology will satisfy the Social, Structural, and Institutional Hierarchies requirement by completing ANTH 200.
-The course will be open to sophomores who plan to declare anthropology, archaeology, or geoarchaeology concentrations and linguistics as a minor.
+The course will be open to students who plan to declare anthropology, archaeology, or geoarchaeology concentrations and linguistics as a minor.
 (Exceptions may be made for students who make a late declaration.)
-Note that this will raise to 11 the number of courses required for both tracks.

 Courses in Anthropology